-However, I’m here to tell you, that as a Malaysian–you want to hold off that pre-order.
+However, I’m here to tell you, that as a Malaysian–you want to hold off your pre-order.
 Now if you want to buy coin to show-off to your less tech-literate friends, then go ahead, but if you’re buying COIN thinking that it’ll simplify your wallet, you’ll be sadly mistaken.

-You see loyalty cards are issued individually to make it harder to hundreds of people to share the same card and rack up points–it’s inbuilt into the way loyalty schemes are run and inbuilt into calculating the cost of the loyalty scheme, so Jusco and Tesco may simply flat out refuse to swipe your loyalty card on that premise.
+You see loyalty cards like Bonuslink and Jusco-card are issued individually to make it harder to hundreds of people to share the same card and rack up points–it’s inbuilt into the way loyalty schemes are run and inbuilt into calculating the cost of the loyalty scheme, so Jusco and Tesco may simply flat out refuse to swipe your loyalty card on that premise.
 To them, you’re cloning your card, which is against their terms and agreement.
 At most you’d be able to swipe your Bonuslink or KadMesra at the petrol station, because that’s outdoor self-serve with no one to refuse you, and the system wouldn’t know the difference from a coin to the ‘real’ card, but other than that at the very least I can say–I’m not sure.

 On a separate note, Fuel cards, those cards that Fuel companies issue for you to buy fuel from them–are usually magstripe and can be ‘coin-ed’, but they are usually issued with PINs and once again–they shouldn’t be cloned.